jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

 in this repository in the pre_req_downloads subdirectory.
 You should not need them but it may help someone digging around in the future if stuff changes / moves again.

+The script now also installs zenup, the latest pristine file and the latest SUP update file (as of Dec 8th, 2016) - SUP267.

 If you need to re-run the script, note that you will need to use "yum remove" to remove the four MySQL packages installed.